district0x/district0x-tasks/README.md

 lein solc auto
 ```
 Remember this doesn't trigger cljs tests.
 So you have to change cljs tests files to trigger.
 For example add new line.

+# QA env and Dockerfiles

+See docker-compose file in https://github.com/district0x/pipelines